semgrep/semgrep-docs/docs/cli-reference.md

                                   tests/foo.py as well as a/b/tests/c/foo.py.
                                   Can add multiple times.
 If present, any --include directives are ignored.
+    --exclude-rule TEXT           Skip any rule with the given id.
+Can add multiple times.
     --include TEXT                Filter files or directories by path.
 The argument is a glob-style pattern such as 'foo.*' that must match the path.
 This is an